-Over the weekend in Nashville, my friend Brian Dixon and I hosted what we call the Epic Breakfast Club, an informal but invite-only gathering of bloggers and podcasters.
+Over the weekend in Nashville, I hosted an informal but invite-only gathering of bloggers and podcasters.

 I’ve hosted a number of these kinds of meals with business folks in the offline space, but this one was special in that most of the participants were less than two degrees of separation from each other.

 If you didn’t know someone but saw their name on the attendee list, it was easy to acclimate yourself to them: everyone attending had an online platform.